BlaineDev/431-classes-2022/class01/README.md

 # 431 Class 01: 2022-08-30

+## As you walk in...

+Be sure to get one of the "Convenient Pieces of Paper" handouts we're passing out. **Don't** write on it yet.
+Instead, get to know those around you.

+## How do I get to this README page?

 - This is the README for Class 01 of Professor Love's 431 course for Fall 2021.
 - Each class' README serves as a **starting point** for that class session.

-## How do I get to this README page?

 The main website for this class is https://thomaselove.github.io/431-2022/.
 From that site, get here by

 - selecting [Calendar](https://thomaselove.github.io/431-2022/calendar.html)
 - then select today's class ([Class 01: 2021-08-24](https://github.com/THOMASELOVE/431-classes-22/tree/main/class01)).

-## As you walk in...

-Be sure to get one of the "Convenient Pieces of Paper" handouts we're passing out.
-Don't write on it yet.
-Instead, get to know someone sitting near you.

 ## Today's Slides